FAIRplus/Data-Maturity/README.md

 This branch contains a development version of the iPC DREAM challenge website.
 It is built based on Jekyll and the [Just The Docs](https://github.com/pmarsceill/just-the-docs) theme and it is hosted on GitHub pages.
-Although it is already available at https://inab.github.io/ipc-dream-challenge/ it may change or go down without previous notice as it's still work in progress.

 ## Installation